-About 23 years ago NAFTA was first implemented, which allowed Mexico to enter into a new trading agreement with the US and Canada.

-At that time, the deal was a promising step that would increase Mexico's economic growth and its internal development.
-The article contrasts Mexicos economy production with the surrounding countries since the signing of NAFTA, comparing the Mexican economic and social indexes with its financial performance in the past.
-The results show: Mexico position 15th of 20 Latin American countries in growth of actual GDP per capita from 1994 to 2016, the most basic economic evaluation of living standards Mexico underwent a collapse of financial developing after 1980, with Latin American per capita GDP growth by just 9 percent, and Mexico by 13 percent, from 1980 to 2000.

-Mexico's per capita GDP growth of just 1 percent yearly over the past 23 years is mostly less than the rate of increase of 1.
+It is now over 23 years since NAFTA was implemented, allowing Mexico to inter into a new trading agreement with the United States and Canada.
+At the time it was claimed, and forecast, that the trading deal would increase Mexico's growth and development.
+This paper contrasts the production of the Mexican economy with the region since NAFTA, relying on the available economic and social indexes, and with its own long ago economic performance.
+The results show: Mexico position 15th of 20 Latin American countries in growth of actual GDP per capita from 1994 to 2016, the most basic economic evaluation of living standards Mexico underwent a collapse of economic developing after 1980, with Latin American per capita GDP growing by just 9 percent, and Mexico by 13 percent, from 1980 to 2000.
+Mexico's per capita GDP growth of just 1 percent yearly over the past 23 years is largely less than the rate of growth of 1.
 4 percent accomplished by other Latin America's countries.
-If NAFTA were effective in bringing back Mexico's growth rate before 1980 Mexico, today would have been one of the top income countries, with its income per capita notably exceeding countries like Portugal or Greece.
-It does not make sense that a reform in immigration would have caused a large political issue in the United States since not a lot of Mexicans would try to seek and cross the border.
-As you can notice, the large poverty rate in Mexico in 2014 was 55.
-1% which is significantly higher than what the poverty rate was in 1994, according to Mexican national statistics.
-Therefore, about 20.

-5 million more Mexicans are living below the poverty line as of 2014 compared to Mexico in 1994.
+If NAFTA had been effective in bringing back Mexico's pre-1980 growth rate - when developmental economic strategy were the norm - Mexico today would be a high income country, with income per capita notably exceeds Portugal or Greece.
+It is doubtful that immigration reform would have caused an important political issue in the United States, since relatively few Mexicans would seek to cross the border.
+The poverty rate in Mexico in 2014 was 55.
+1 percent which is much higher than the poverty rate in 1994, according to Mexican national statistics.
+Therefore, there were about 20.
+5 million more Mexicans living below the poverty line as of 2014 than in 1994.
 The rest of Latin America experienced a decline in poverty for more than five times as much as Mexico: 21 percentage points (from 46 to 25 percent) for the rest of Latin America, versus 3.

 9 percentage points (from 45.
 1 to 41.
 2 percent) for Mexico.
-Wages for Mexican were almost the same in 2014 as in 1994, with a slight decrease of 4.
+Wages for Mexican were almost the same in 2014 as in 1994, with a slight decrease in 4.
 1 percent over 20 years, and barely above their level of 1980.
+Unemployment in Mexico is 3.